skrillex581/wordlinks/README.md

 # wordlinks
 I'm redoing my python-wordladder app.
 You will notice very quickly that this is just one huge hack as I try to find the time to work out my thoughts and put everything to code -- one stumbling step at a time.
+However, the app pretty much works.
 # Install instructions
 1. I use `pythonvirtualenv` so install that, then do a `pip install -r requirements.txt` to get the required libraries.
 2. If you have `mysql` create a database, then update the `config.py` file by changing the `SQLALCHEMY_DATABASE_URI` setting.